simpulton/angular2-patterns-in-angular1/10_isolating_state_mutations_in_angular_components.md

 export default SaveController;
 ```

-And then we update our form to bind to **saveBookmarkCtrl.editedBookmark** which effectively isolates our state mutations to our component.
+And then we update our form to bind to **saveBookmarkCtrl.editedBookmark** which effectively isolates our state mutations to the component.

 ```html
 <div class="save-bookmark">